idio-lang/guide/source/var-val.rst

 C Data Types
 ------------

-For interaction with the standard library and :lname:`C` extensions, :lname:`Idio` supports the fourteen :lname:`C` base types and module-oriented typedefs thereof and :lname:`C` pointer types.
+For interaction with :ref:`libc <ref:libc module>`, the standard library, and :lname:`C` extensions, :lname:`Idio` supports the fourteen :lname:`C` base types and module-oriented typedefs thereof and :lname:`C` pointer types through the :ref:`C module <ref:C module>`.

 There is limited manipulation of :lname:`C` data types, they are generally passed around opaquely.
 You can do some comparisons and